danielpederzini/sentinel/README.md

 Sentinel exists at the intersection of two disciplines:

 - **Backend System Design** — Event-driven microservices communicating over Kafka, with PostgreSQL, Redis, and MongoDB handling different persistence needs.
-Circuit breakers, idempotent producers, transactional outbox patterns, and multi-layer caching are built into the pipeline.
+Idempotent producers, transactional outbox patterns, and multi-layer caching are built into the pipeline.

 - **Machine Learning Engineering** — A full ML lifecycle from synthetic dataset generation through hyperparameter tuning, isotonic calibration, and SHAP-based explainability, deployed as a real-time inference API with hot-swappable model versioning.